-We have a Health and Safety Committee to ensure that the Company complies with Occupational Safety and Health Act.
+We have a health and safety committee to ensure that the company complies with Occupational Safety and Health Act.
 1994.
-The Company strives to continue maintain its health & safety standards and drive continuous improvement in our Operatonal Health and Safety performance.
+The company strives to continue maintaining its health & safety standards and driving continuous improvement in our operational health and safety performance.